 - Improved access to justice for land-related conflicts and conflict resolution.
 Fewer cases of land conflicts and equal opportunities for men and women;

 - Increased inclusiveness in access to land, land use documentation, land rental and land markets.
-There is a special focus on women, youth and vulnerable people;
+There is a particular focus on women, youth and vulnerable people;

 - Increased knowledge and learning about the effects of innovative approaches and how to scale successful land governance methods that advance structural change;